Thank you for choosing Money Pro and welcome!

-1. Go to More > Money Pro Account (for Mac: Main Menu > Money Pro > Preferences > Money Pro Account).
+1. Go to More > Money Pro Account (for Mac: Main Menu > Money Pro > Preferences > Money Pro Account; for Windows: Main Menu > File > Preferences > Money Pro Account).
 Sign up with one of the following: Email, Facebook, Google.

 2. Turn Money Pro Sync on.

-3. The “i” symbol signifies that you need to confirm your email address (when you sign up with Google or Facebook it’s not needed).
+3. The “i” symbol signifies that you need to confirm your email address.

 4. Enter the code to confirm your email address.

-5. To set up another device (iOS, Mac, Windows, Android), go to More > Money Pro Account and sign in to Money Pro Account.
+5. To set up another device (iPhone, iPad, Android, Mac, Windows), go to More > Money Pro Account and sign in to Money Pro Account.